wenzelm/slidr-sloppr/README.md

 <a name="slopprguidelines"></a>
 ### SLOPPR

-SLOPPR finds operons by designating downstream operonic genes via SL2-type bias; upstream genes are added to each tract of downstream operonic genes.
+SLOPPR finds operons by designating downstream operonic genes via SL2-type bias; upstream genes are then added to each tract of downstream operonic genes.
 Therefore, you must identify what SLs your organism uses to resolve downstream operonic genes.
 This may be a specialised set of SLs that are not usually added to any other genes, or it may be the same SLs that are also added to upstream operonic or monocistronic genes.
 SLOPPR can model virtually any scenario, but requires careful specification of several parameters (`-S`, `-u`, `-d`, `-i`)

 #### Multiple SLs; some are specialised for resolving downstream operonic genes